aperezcastagnino/devops-playground/README.md

 * [Deployment](./deployment): everything related to day-to-day deployment of an application to the cloud.

 Every directory contains specific documentation, so be sure to check them out.

+## Docker Compose

+The Docker Compose file replicates the same infrastructure defined in the Terraform folder.
+The purpose of this is to provide an alternative implementation, in this case, hosting everything on the same machine using Docker containers.